-At 12:04 p.m. on Tuesday, before a record crowd of over one million people, Barack Hussein Obama was sworn in, becoming the nation’s first African American president.
+At 12:04 p.m. on Tuesday, before a record crowd of more than one million people, Barack Hussein Obama was sworn in, becoming the nation’s first African-American president.
 Obama laid his hand on the same Bible used by Abraham Lincoln at his inauguration in 1861. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: At 12:04 p.m.
 Tuesday, before a record crowd of well over a million people, Barack Hussein Obama was sworn in, becoming the nation’s first African American president.
 Obama laid his hand on the same Bible used by Abraham Lincoln at his inauguration in 1861.
 Lincoln had been sworn in by Chief Justice Roger Taney, who wrote the infamous Dred Scott decision that said blacks were “beings of an inferior order” and were unfit to associate with the white race.
 Tuesday’s oath was administered by Chief Justice John Roberts.
 This marked the first time a Supreme Court justice has sworn in a president who voted against him.
 Obama was one of twenty-two Democratic senators to vote against Roberts’s confirmation to the Supreme Court in 2005.

 Moments after he was sworn in, President Obama gave his inaugural address.
 This is part of what he had to say.

 PRESIDENT BARACK OBAMA: My fellow citizens, I stand here today humbled by the task before us, grateful for the trust you have bestowed, mindful of the sacrifices borne by our ancestors.

 I thank President Bush for his service to our nation, as well as the generosity and cooperation he has shown throughout this transition.